6 Days, 5 Night

 Habitat: Montane Forest

-Today starts with a short, but fun, scramble, to the top of the Great Barranco Wall.
-We then traverse over scree to the Karanga Valley (3930m) beneath the icefalls of the Heim, Kersten, and Decken Glaciers.
-We will stay overnight at the Karanga campsite
+Today begins with a short, but enjoyable scramble to the top of the Great Barranco Wall.
+We then travel over scree to the Karanga Valley (3930m), which lies beneath the Heim, Kersten, and Decken Glaciers’ icefalls.
+We will spend the night at the Karanga campsite.

 Elevation 3950m to 3930m